 "Asides/Archives" (larchives div) carries a link to the DCP/MCP which is SAR (Single Authentication Realm) sensitve, the Web KEE for the wild and the MCP launch article for authenticated, links to the ACM, CZG book and the WP app support multisite.

 Original CZG text here particularly outdated from the current mature (2020) UI dominance of js and CSS.
 It encouraged participation in the CZG but Dave Shea long ago stopped accepting new submissions.
 I was a contract programmer in an HCI dept at IBM Research that had a compreshensive app lang based on style in the late 90s.
-Such a notion of style automation remains an active interest for me and anything I would do in this connection would probably end up in ability to style active content such as theming in C-六, redvant where CSS processors, such as SASS and LESS new since the CZG, may be used and in Smalltalk which is a desktop moeity for GUI unrelated to HTML which it precedes by decades and has radically different capabilities.
+Such a notion of style automation remains an active interest for me and anything I would do in this connection would probably end up in ability to style active content such as theming in C-六, redvant where CSS processors, such as SASS and LESS new since the CZG, may be used and in Smalltalk which is a moeity for GUI and cherished since my first use of it in '85.